awsdocs/aws-cost-management-user-guide/doc_source/ce-filtering.md

 + **Usage Type**
 + **Usage Type Group**

-You can use Cost Explorer to see which service you use the most, which Availability Zone \(AZ\) most of your traffic is in, which linked account uses AWS the most, and more\.
+You can use Cost Explorer to see which service you use the most, which Availability Zone \(AZ\) most of your traffic is in, which member account uses AWS the most, and more\.
 You can also apply multiple filters to look at intersecting datasets\.
-For example, you can use the **Linked Account** and **Services** filters to identify the linked account that spent the most money on Amazon EC2\.
+For example, you can use the **Linked Account** and **Services** filters to identify the member account that spent the most money on Amazon EC2\.

 **To filter your data**